 Under the priority sector lending banks lend up to Rs.
-5 crores to the borrowers for social infrastructural activities like building schools, health care facilities, drinking water facilities and sanitation facilities including construction of households toilets and household level water improvements.
+5 crores to the borrowers for social infrastructural activities like building schools, health care facilities, drinking water facilities, and sanitation facilities including construction of household toilets and household level water improvements.

 Priority Sector Lending – Renewable Energy

 Under Priority Sector Lending banks lend up to Rs.
-15 crores to the borrowers for Renewable Energy Plants like solar power generators, biomass power generators, wind mills, micro-hydro plants and for non-conventional energy based public utilities.
+15 crores to the borrowers for Renewable Energy Plants like solar power generators, biomass power generators, windmills, micro-hydro plants, and non-conventional energy based public utilities.

 Priority Sector Lending – Weaker Section

-According to RBI guideline banks are bounded to lend some portion of their priority lending to weaker section to uplift them.
+According to RBI guidelines, banks are bounded to lend some portion of their priority lending to weaker sections to uplift them.
 Weaker Section Categories are listed below:-

 - Small and Marginal Farmers